cloud-gov/cg-site/content/intro/pricing/rates.md

 ### Managed services

-[Managed services]({{< relref "apps/managed-services.md" >}}) are those which cloud.gov will spin up instantly and run on your behalf (databases, storage, caching, etc.).
+[Managed services]({{< relref "apps/managed-services.md" >}}) are those which cloud.gov will spin up quickly and run on your behalf (databases, storage, caching, etc.).
 You can see the services and plans offered for each by [running `cf marketplace`]({{< relref "apps/managed-services.md#list-services" >}}). *We'll include more details on this page in the future.*

 While we aren't currently charging for these, we plan to charge for them in the future, to account for the resources they consume and our efforts to provide them as a service.
-The pricing for each service will be different and will be billed by the service instance, billed per quarter, tallied monthly, and severable.
+The pricing for each service will be different.
+18F provided services will be billed by the service instance, invoiced per month, and will be severable.
 We will ensure users of those services are aware of the rates when they are set, and they will not be charged before then.

 This pricing will _only_ be for services created through cloud.gov.
 If you are using additional public or private services offered by 18F Infrastructure, they are priced and billed separately - speak with your 18F Finance point of contact for more information.
 External databases, SMTP servers, etc. that are _not_ managed by 18F/cloud.gov can also be used, with no additional fee.